The University of Connecticut (UConn) campus in Storrs, Connecticut.

 Interviews

 All completed on-time applications will be considered on a holistic, competitive basis.
-Candidates will be granted an interview based on their academic record, essay, and letters of recommendation.
+Candidates will be granted an interview based on their entire application; however, attention is paid to an applicant's academic record, personal statement and experiences, answers to custom questions, and letters of recommendation.
 If invited to interview, applicants will be assessed on personal characteristics, such as: professional and social awareness; communication skills; self-knowledge and maturity; ethics and integrity; and problem-solving abilities.
-Interviews will begin in November 2022 and will continue on a rolling basis until the class is filled.
+Interviews will begin in the fall and continue on a rolling basis until the class is filled.

 Yes